-React Native is an open source framework from Facebook.
+React Native is an open-source framework from Facebook.
 Flutter is a mobile app SDK from Google.
-Both the cross-platform app development tools from two software giants boast of distinct features.
+Both the cross-platform app development tools from two software giants boast distinct features.
 It is hard to say which is the perfect choice for all circumstances.

-Flutter was introduced to the world by Google in the Google I/O Developer Conference 2017.
+Flutter was introduced to the world by Google at the Google I/O Developer Conference 2017.

-Since it was released two years before Flutter, React Native was able to garner popularity amidst developers quickly.
+Since it was released two years before Flutter, React Native was able to garner popularity among developers quickly.
 Built on HS meant there was no dearth of talent which ensured its quick growth.

 But, with the launch of Flutter things took a U-turn.
-Flutter promised several features that most developers felt was missing in React Native.
-Thus began the confusion and the comparison of both the frameworks for mobile app development.
+Flutter promised several features that most developers felt were missing in React Native.
+Thus began the confusion and the comparison of both frameworks for mobile app development.

 If you are someone who is in talks with a mobile app development company to build a mobile app using Flutter or React Native, then this blog is for you.